 It’s time for round 2 of Halloween yarn crafting!
-If you missed it last week, we made the cutest amigurumi crochet bats, which you can find the full pattern and tutorial for here.
+If you missed it last week, we made the cutest amigurumi crochet bats.
 This week we’re making a Halloween pom pom wreath that features a little crochet spider hanging from his web.

 We’ll talk you through the materials and tools you’ll need to make this Halloween craft project, how to use a pom pom maker, and how to create a spider web and spider.
 We used some gorgeous seasonal colours from our brand new 4ply acrylic range, which is super soft and really easy to work with.
 We used orange, lilac, cream and black – but you can choose whatever colours you think will look best on your front door.

 Not everyone will be going out trick or treating this year, so this would be a perfect activity to do with your little ones to get them in the Halloween spirit and keep them busy on Halloween night!

 - 4ply Acrylic yarn in Lime Green, Lilac Orchid, Orange, Black and Cream

 - Pom pom makers in different sizes